 In Brazil – a Portuguese colony from 1494 until 1822 – the official language spoken by Brazilians is Portuguese, but we could rename it Brazilian it is so unique.

-Through its history, its population, and its independence, the largest country in Latin America has created a Portuguese language which certainly has the structure of European Portuguese, but differs in several points from that of its old motherland.
+Throughout its history, its population, and its independence, the largest country in Latin America has created a Portuguese language which certainly has the structure of European Portuguese, but differs in several points from that of its old motherland.

 Indeed, in Brazil, Portuguese has a sing-song character, a softened tone, and warmer accent.
-The largest Lusophone country in the world – with a population of nearly 200 million – has reinvented the language of Vasco de Gama.
+The largest Lusophone country in the world – with a population of over 200 million – has reinvented the language of Vasco de Gama.

-That is why, despite a common official language, you may witness scenes where a Portuguese from Portugal does not understand a Brazilian and vice versa!
+That is why, despite a common official language, you may witness scenes where a Portuguese person from Portugal does not understand a Brazilian and vice versa!

 Here are some of the differences in the vocabulary: